Sepak takraw

-The sport's modern version was introduced, developed and standardized in 1960 when officials from Malaysia, Singapore, Thailand and Myanmar met in Kuala Lumpur to agree on a name and standard rules for it.
-It was previously known as Sepak Raga Jaring, and was first exhibited in Penang in 1945.
+The sport's modern version was introduced, developed, and standardized in 1960 when officials from Malaysia, Singapore, Thailand, and Myanmar met in Kuala Lumpur to agree on a name and standard rules for it.
+It was previously known as Sepak Raga Jaring and was first exhibited in Penang in 1945.
 It was introduced in the 1965 Southeast Asian Games in Kuala Lumpur as a medal event.
 Sepak Takraw is considered Malaysia's national sport.

 Sepak takraw is governed internationally by the International Sepaktakraw Federation (ISTAF), formed in 1988, which is responsible for major international tournaments including the ISTAF SuperSeries (ISS) and ISTAF World Cup (IWC), Malaysia's Khir Johari Cup, and Thailand's King Cup.

-Sepak takraw resembles native sports known as Sepak Raga in Brunei, Indonesia, Malaysia, and Singapore; Takraw and Rago/Raga in Indonesia; Sipa in the Philippines; Chinlone in Myanmar; Takraw in Thailand; Kataw in Laos; and Sek Dai in Cambodia.
-It is also claimed to be related to Cuju in China, Da Cau in Vietnam, Jegichagi in Korea and Kemari in Japan.
+Sepak takraw resembles native sports known as sepak raga in Malaysia and Indonesia; takraw in Thailand; chinlone in Myanmar; sipa in the Philippines; lataw in Laos; sek dai in Cambodia and cầu mây in Vietnam.
+It is also claimed to be related to cuju in China, jegichagi in Korea, and kemari in Japan.

 Etymology

-The word sepak is Malay (Jawi: سڨق) for kick while the word takraw is of Thai (Thai: ตะกร้อ) origin, translated as muzzle or woven rattan ball.
-"Sepak Takraw" quite literally means "to kick a rattan ball".
+The word sepak is Malay (Jawi: سيڨق) for kick while the word takraw is of Thai (Thai: ตะกร้อ) origin, translated as muzzle or woven rattan ball.
+"Sepak Takraw" literally means "to kick a rattan ball".
 The choice of this name for the sport was essentially a compromise between Malaysia and Thailand in Kuala Lumpur in 1960.

 In the past, it was called "Sepak Raga Jaring" in Malaysia, after the term "Jaring", meaning net in Malay, was added to the traditional "Sepak Raga" game when it was created by Hamid Mydin in Penang in 1945.
 In Thailand, it is simply known by its original name of "Takraw".
 Internationally, only the term "Sepak Takraw" is used to refer to the modern sport.